aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-slide/slide-layout/_index.md

-// Sets the slide size for the generated presentations to that of the source presentation.SlideSize.SetSize(540, 720, SlideSizeScaleType.EnsureFit); // Method SetSize is used to set slide size with scale content to ensure fit presentation.SlideSize.SetSize(SlideSizeType.A4Paper, SlideSizeScaleType.Maximize); // Method SetSize is used to set slide size with maximize size of content
+// Sets the slide size for the generated presentations to that of the source presentation.SlideSize.SetSize(540, 720, SlideSizeScaleType.EnsureFit); // Method SetSize is used to set slide size with scale content to ensure fit presentation.SlideSize.SetSize(SlideSizeType.A4Paper, SlideSizeScaleType.Maximize); // Method SetSize is used to set slide size with maximum size of content

 // Saves presentation
 auxPresentation.Save("Set_Size&Type_out.pptx", SaveFormat.Pptx);
 ```

 ## **Set Page Size when Generating PDF**

 Certain presentations (like posters) are often converted to PDF docs.
 If you are looking to convert your PowerPoint to PDF to access the best printing and accessibility options, you want to set your slides to sizes that suit PDF documents (A4, for example).

 Aspose.Slides provides the [SlideSize](https://reference.aspose.com/slides/net/aspose.slides/slidesize/) class to allow you to specify your preferred settings for slides.
 This C# code shows you how to use the [Type](https://reference.aspose.com/slides/net/aspose.slides/slidesize/type/) property (from the `SlideSize` class) to set a specific paper size for the slides in a presentation: